nguyendangvietanh/nguyendangvietanh.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Dang-Viet-Anh Nguyen is currently a Ph.D. candidate and Research Engineer at FEMTO-ST Institute.
 His research interests are modeling, design, and control of continuum robotics, especially for medical interventions.
-Bisides, he has over 4 years experiences of working on different professional projects (both academic and industrial) with different systems including: smart water treatment (2017), helicopter (2017-2018), energy distribution network (2018), surgical robot (2018-2022).
+Bisides, he has over 4 years experiences of working on different professional projects (both academic and industrial) with many smart systems including: smart water treatment (2017), helicopter (2017-2018), energy distribution network (2018), surgical robot (2018-2022).

 With an open mind, he prefer an international environment for working together with people from different backgrounds.